 Wild Yam: Alternative to Hormones

-Pills and creams derived from certain species of wild yam are popular alternatives to hormone therapy for menopause.
-Some of the natural compounds in these yams appear similar to estrogen and progesterone, but it's possible they are not active in humans.
+Pills and creams made from certain species of wild yam are popular alternatives to hormone therapy for menopause.
+Some of the natural compounds in these yams appear similar to estrogen and progesterone, but it's possible they are not active in people.
 So far, clinical studies have not found that they ease menopause symptoms.

 Ginseng: Mood Booster

 A few studies have found evidence that the different types of ginseng might help improve quality of life during menopause.
 Ginseng has been shown to boost mood and improve sleep.
 But so far, studies haven't found that either American or Korean ginseng helps with physical symptoms of menopause such as hot flashes.

 St. John's wort is a well-known treatment for mild depression.
 But it might also have a special benefit for women during menopause.
 There's some evidence -- particularly when combined with black cohosh -- that St. John's wort can improve mood and smooth the mood swings tied to menopause.

 Natural levels of DHEA hormone drop in our bodies after age 30.
 Some small studies have found that DHEA supplements ease menopause symptoms such as low libido and hot flashes.
 The evidence is mixed.
 Other studies have found no benefit.
 There is some concern that long-term use or high doses of DHEA may raise the risk of breast cancer.

 Dong quai has been used in Chinese medicine as treatment for women's health for thousands of years.
 But research in recent times hasn't found evidence to back this up.
 One study of dong quai to determine its effects on hot flashes during menopause found no benefits.
 Because dong quai may have some risks, check with a doctor before using it.